| |

 Other Enterprises – The sky is really the limit!
 Long term we plan to add other smaller ruminants, like sheep or goats, to the mix.
 We also plan on adding bees this year and have experimented with other things like mushroom growing.
 Our friends own 5 acres with a full-scale hydroponics operation in a large pole building and a full-scale market garden.
 Pretty cool stuff.

-What CAN’T you do on a 5 acre homestead?
+What CAN’T you do on a 5-acre homestead?

 You can certainly produce enough food for your family to consume on 5 acres.
 If your ambitions are beyond that and you plan to grow food for market, you may find there are limitations.